 That's how she landed at SFIHS.
 Now in its fifth year, it's a public alternative school in the Mission District that serves recently arrived immigrants.
 Some are fleeing a civil war.
 Others endured traumatic border crossings or time locked up in immigration detention.
 The vast majority, says Principal Julie Kessler, are suffering from some form of PTSD.

 She estimates that roughly 20 percent of her students came alone.
 They live in shelters or group homes, or have figured something out with a relative, or live by themselves.
 "They are absolutely the most resilient, wonderful, resourceful, and motivated group of kids that we have," Kessler says.

-That's Arriaga.
+That's Aguilar.
 After enrolling in school, a lawyer at Legal Services for Children helped her become a legal resident.
 Her older brother started working, allowing them to move into a studio apartment by themselves.
 She only spoke Spanish when she started at the school as a ninth-grader; now, at 20, she talks to me almost exclusively in English—about missing the Mayan skirts she left behind in Guatemala, about the stress of being the de facto mother to her three brothers, about balancing schoolwork with her new job at Old Navy.

-In the last month Arriaga has finished up applying for colleges—the University of California-Berkeley is at the top of her list—and received a prestigious scholarship for economically disadvantaged students.
+In the last month Aguilar has finished up applying for colleges—the University of California-Berkeley is at the top of her list—and received a prestigious scholarship for economically disadvantaged students.
 Still, there's the thousands of dollars she borrowed to pay for the passage of the brother who just arrived, as well as the money she'll need to get him an attorney.
 And there are seven more siblings, and her parents, to think about back home in La Cumbre.